Income Protection For Self Employed

 • Discounts on gym memberships / fitness trackers

-Many of the services above are available to not only you as the income protection insurance policyholder but also your immediate family, such as your spouse / civil partner or dependent children.
+Many of the services above are available to not only you as the policyholder, but also your immediate family, such as your spouse / civil partner or dependent children.

-Whether or not you need protection or not is down to your own personal circumstances.
-However there are a number of questions you need to ask yourself:
+Whether you need protection is down to your own personal circumstances.
+Before deciding, ask yourself:

 • Could you continue to cover your monthly outgoings if your income stopped?